Click here: —QUOTES— For that section below.

 except one dirt bag, My dead father.

 Since his death no one has ever defended him.
 He is the ONLY alcoholic I will openly talk about, shame, denigrate and call an alcoholic.
 Openly.
 Without censorship, or apology.
-Many other people I used to be subconsciously attracted to have addict tendencies.
+Many other people I used to be subconsciously attracted to have addict tendencies too.

 It always took me a mind bending amount of apologizing for him to make my life and childhood appear positive when it was not.
-I’m thankful I found Adult Children of Alcoholics, since it reads like my father and mothers treatment toward me.
+I’m thankful I found Adult Children of Alcoholics and other conference approved literature, since it reads like my father and mothers treatment toward me.
+It outlines how I can find my way out of rescuing addicts (like my parents or friends or lovers), from their addiction problems.
+No alcohol or schedule one drugs are allowed on my property.
+If my daughter ever reads this and I get to see her again I hope she knows her dads house won’t have any alcohol or drugs.

 Was your life ruined by addicts, or alcoholics?
-A Gambler throw away your money?
-Do people leach off you while getting high in your home?
-Do you find it strange being friends with healthy people?
+A Gambler throws away your money?
+Do people leach off you?
+Do you find it foreign being friends with healthy people?
 Then AL-Anon might help you as it helped me.
 I didn’t cause it, I can’t control it and I can’t cure it.
 If the addict doesn’t want to get better, they won’t.
 Stop enabling them.
 Learn about enmeshment. live a better life through detachment with love.

 At 42 years old my father chose alcohol to his wife and only child, me.